DavidVentura/blog/blog/raw/centos_vm_bootstrapping/POST.md

+---
+title: Creating a golden CentOS image
+date: 2019-12-24
+tags: systems-deployment
+description: How to create a flash-able CentOS disk image
+---
 What is involved in creating a disk image that can be `dd`'d to a disk and boot into a working system?
 Is it too much?
 Why is everyone still using kickstart/preseed for images?